 Finally, I’ll offer one last gratitude…

-If you know someone who’s a great fit for one of my workshops, for coaching with me, or for the online learning community I’ll be launching this fall, thank you in advance for sending them my way!
+If you know someone who’s a great fit for one of my workshops, for coaching with me, or for the online learning community I’ll soon be launching, thank you in advance for sending them my way!!

 Making a huge change like this feels scary.
 (My heart is in my throat as I prepare to hit the “publish” button on this post!!)